VermillionBird/CTF-Writeups/2019/picoCTF/Cryptography/john-pollard/john-pollard.md

 ![](/Images/2019/picoCTF/johnpollardweak.PNG)

-We can see that the modulus is weak: only 53 bits.
+We can see that the modulus is extremely weak: only 53 bits.
 Generally, you want a 4096 bit key, which will change as cracking gets faster.

 Scroll down to the detailed information, where you can see the modulus: